 Familial Mediterranean fever occurs most commonly among people of Mediterranean origin (such as Sephardic Jews, Arabs, Armenians, and Turks).
 Most of these people have family members who have had the disorder (family history).
 However, in the United States, about 50% of people with familial Mediterranean fever have no known family history of the disorder.

-Familial Mediterranean fever is caused by an abnormal recessive gene (see Genetics: Recessive Disorders).
+Familial Mediterranean fever is caused by an abnormal recessive gene (see see Recessive disorders).
 That is, to develop the disorder, people must have two copies of the abnormal gene, one from each parent.
 The abnormal gene results in the production of a defective form of pyrin, a protein that regulates inflammation.

 Symptoms usually begin between the ages of 5 and 15.
 Attacks of abdominal pain occur in about 95% of people.
 Attacks happen irregularly and are accompanied by fever as high as 104° F (40° C).
-The painful attacks usually last 24 to 72 hours but occasionally last as long as a week.
+The painful attacks usually last 24 to 72 hours but may last longer.
 Attacks may occur as often as twice a week or as seldom as once a year.
-The severity and frequency of the attacks tend to decrease with age and during pregnancy.
-Sometimes the attacks stop completely for a number of years, only to resume later.
-Some people have warning symptoms before the attacks begin.
+The severity and frequency of the attacks may decrease with age, during pregnancy, and in patients who develop amyloidosis.
+Sometimes the attacks stop completely for a number of years, only to resume afterwards.

 The abdominal pain is caused by inflammation of the lining of the abdominal cavity (peritonitis).
 The pain usually starts in one part of the abdomen, then spreads throughout the entire abdomen.
 The severity of the pain may vary with each attack.

 Certain symptoms are less common among affected people:

 If amyloidosis affects the kidneys, people may retain fluids, feel weak, and lose their appetite.